Caye Caulker Snorkeling Guide: Underwater Paradise

 The sunken barge off the coast of Caye Caulker

-The sUnken Barge
+The Sunken Barge

 Located on the seabed 25 metres below the surface is what remains of a 30-foot-long barge.
 Most of the wreck is covered in coral, sand, and water plants.